Back to Library

 93

-Exposure and abandonment of child under twelve years of age, by parent or person having care of it.
+Exposure and abandonment of child under twelve years, by parent or person having care of it

 94